Time evolution of a thin black ring via Hawking radiation: Introduction

 \section{Introduction}

-In four spacetime dimensions, a stationary, asymptotically flat, vacuum black hole is completely characterized by its mass and spin \cite{Carter:1971zc}.
+In four spacetime dimensions, a stationary, asymptotically flat, vacuum black hole is completely characterized by its mass and spin angular momentum\cite{Carter:1971zc}.
 In particular, the topology of its event horizon must be a sphere \cite{Hawking:1971vc}.
-By contrast, in five dimensions, in addition to the Myers-Perry black hole \cite{Myers:1986un} which is natural generalization of the four-dimensional Kerr black hole, various exact solutions of black objects with nonspherical horizon topologies have been found (see \cite{Emparan:2008eg} for a review).
-In this paper, we focus attention to the black ring solution with the $S^1\times S^2$ horizon topology.
-The black ring solution rotating in the direction of $S^1$ was found by Emparan and Reall \cite{Emparan:2001wn}.
-Since a five-dimensional spacetime can have two angular momenta, Pomeransky and Sen'kov \cite{Pomeransky:2006bd} extended it to black rings with two independent rotation parameters (i.e., doubly spinning in directions of $S^1$ and $S^2$).
+By contrast, in five dimensions, in addition to the Myers-Perry black hole \cite{Myers:1986un} which is a natural generalization of the four-dimensional Kerr black hole, various exact solutions of black objects with nonspherical horizon topologies have been found (see \cite{Emparan:2008eg} for a review).
+In this paper, we focus attention to black ring solutions with the $S^1\times S^2$ horizon topology.
+A black ring solution rotating in the direction of $S^1$ was found by Emparan and Reall \cite{Emparan:2001wn}.
+Since a five-dimensional spacetime can have two angular momenta, Pomeransky and Sen'kov \cite{Pomeransky:2006bd} extended it to a solution with two independent rotation parameters (i.e., spinning both in the directions of $S^1$ and $S^2$).

-A black hole is known to evaporate due to the effect of quantum field theory in curved spacetime as shown by Hawking \cite{Hawking:1974sw}.
-The rate of mass and angular momentum loss of a Kerr black hole by the Hawking radiation was first studied by Page \cite{Page:1976df,Page:1976ki} taking account of fields with spins 1/2, 1, and 2, and it was shown that a Kerr black hole spins down to a nonrotating black hole regardless of its initial state.
-However, Chambers {\it et al.} \cite{Chambers:1997ai} (see also \cite{Taylor:1998dk}) showed that if only massless scalar fields are taken into account (i.e., in the absence of fields with nonzero spin), a four-dimensional Kerr black hole evolves to a state with the nonvanishing nondimensional rotation parameter, $a/M\simeq 0.555$.
+A black hole is known to evaporate due to quantum effects of fields in curved spacetime as shown by Hawking \cite{Hawking:1974sw}.
+The rate of mass and angular momentum loss by the Hawking radiation for a Kerr black hole was first studied by Page \cite{Page:1976df,Page:1976ki} taking account of fields with spins 1/2, 1, and 2, and it was shown that a Kerr black hole spins down to a nonrotating black hole regardless of its initial state.
+However, Chambers {\it et al.} \cite{Chambers:1997ai} (see also \cite{Taylor:1998dk}) showed that if only a massless scalar field is taken into account (i.e., in the absence of fields with nonzero spin), a four-dimensional Kerr black hole evolves to a state with the nonvanishing nondimensional rotation parameter, $a/M\simeq 0.555$.
 This analysis was extended to five-dimensional Myers-Perry black holes by Nomura {\it et al} \cite{Nomura:2005mw}.
 They showed that any such black hole with nonzero rotation parameters $a$ and $b$ evolves toward an asymptotic state with $a/M^{1/2}=b/M^{1/2}\simeq0.1975(8/3\pi)^{1/2}$.
 Here, this value is independent of the initial values of $a$ and $b$.